wp-plugins/epaperflip-publisher/readme.txt

 [epaperflip_embed publicationid="12039c46-934b-4a5c-98c8-a495016b3293" dimension="percentage" width="80" height="100" center="false" disableflash="true"]

 REQUIRED:
-You must provide one of the following two fields.
+You must provide one of the following two fields.  <br>
 1. docid : (Default null) String value used to target the document you wish to display
 2. publicationid : (Default null) String value used to target a specific publication and  display the most recently published catalog